carameye/Echo-s-in-the-Dark/README.md

   - C = Brick that shows up only in red light
   - M = Brick that shows up only in green light
   - N = Brick that shows up only in blue light
+  - I = Brick that never appear, but are always interactable

 Ghosts: